Blood Orange Margarita

 7.

-Garnish with a blood orange slice tucked onto the rim and enjoy super chilled
+Garnish with a blood orange slice tucked into the drink

 What is a blood orange?

 The crimson-streaked flesh of blood orange is sweeter than a regular navel orange and a little less acidic with hints of berry flavor.
-These bold-flavored oranges are generally much juicer than their navel relatives and made up of a softer structure, so when you’re making drinks with blood orange, you’ll see they easily collapse when juicing.
-Blood oranges are in season in the cold winter months and start fruiting a month earlier than the navels, usually in December.
+These bold-flavored oranges are generally much juicer than their navel relatives and softer.
+Blood oranges are in season in the winter months and start fruiting a month earlier than the navels, usually in December.

-Our Blood Orange Juice cocktail is built with the same blocks as the OG Margarita, which is one of the classic Mexican cocktails most people know about.
-Made with tequila, orange liqueur and lime juice, the blood orange version also adds a dash of Campari (yum), freshly squeezed blood orange juice, and a little simple syrup for sweetness to the mix.
-Make sure you grab a good quality tequila like Cabo Wabo or Espolòn since this recipe calls for a smooth unaged blanco to create a good balance.
-For the orange liqueur, choose one that offers serious bitter orange notes like Grand Marnier for adding an extra depth of flavor to drinks with blood orange.
+Our Blood Orange Margarita is built with the same blocks as the OG Margarita, one of the classic Mexican cocktails most people know.
+Made with tequila, orange liqueur and lime juice, the blood orange version adds a dash of Campari (opens in new window), and a little simple syrup for sweetness.

 How to salt the rim of a Margarita glass

 The finishing touch of a Blood Orange Margarita cocktail is a salt rim.
 Do this first before pouring your drink.
-Simply tip some kosher salt or sea salt onto a saucer, and rub a wedge of orange or lime around the edge of a rocks glass or tumbler to wet it before twisting the rim in the salt.
+Simply tip some kosher salt or sea salt onto a saucer and rub a wedge of orange or lime around the edge of a rocks glass or tumbler to wet it.
+Then twist the rim in the salt.
 A salt rim elevates the flavor and brings that extra Insta-appeal to your drink.
-We all tend to feast with our eyes first, right?

 Fresh blood orange juice alternatives

-If fresh oranges aren’t at your fingertips to juice for blood orange drink recipes, a 100% pure carton of juice will still be divine.
+If you don’t have fresh oranges for your blood orange drink recipes, a 100% pure carton of juice will still work.
 Store-bought juices can be sweeter, so you may need to reduce the amount of simple syrup in the cocktail.
-You can always substitute the blood orange with regular OJ – just remember you’ll lose a little sweetness along the way so add a little more simple syrup.
+You can always substitute the blood orange with regular OJ – just remember you’ll lose a little sweetness, so add more simple syrup.

 Why is Campari a great addition to your Margarita?

-When you add Campari to your Blood Orange Margarita, you’re bringing an extra layer of complexity to the drink.
-This iconic Italian aperitif adds a bittersweet note that plays beautifully against the sweetness of the blood orange and the sharpness of the lime.
-It’s a brilliant way to elevate a classic margarita, making it feel just a bit more sophisticated.
-If you’re new to Campari, don’t worry—the bitterness mellows out with the other ingredients, creating a balanced, crave-worthy cocktail.
+When you add Campari to this recipe, you add an extra layer of complexity to the drink.
+This iconic Italian aperitif adds a bittersweet note that plays beautifully with the sweetness of the blood orange and the sharpness of the lime.
+It elevates a classic Margarita, making it feel just a bit more sophisticated.
+If you’re new to Campari, don’t worry—the bitterness mellows out with the other ingredients, creating a balanced, delicious cocktail.

-Also see: Drink Like an Italian (8 Campari Cocktails to Try)
+Also see: Drink Like an Italian: Campari Cocktails to Try

 Can I use agave syrup instead of simple syrup?

-Learn more: Easy Syrup Variations for Cocktail Making
+Learn more: Easy Simple Syrup Variations for Cocktails

-More cocktails to try if you love a Blood Orange Margarita
+More cocktails to try if you love this one

-• Classic Margarita: The OG version of the Blood Orange Margarita, made with tequila, lime juice, and orange liqueur.
+• Classic Margarita: The OG version made with tequila, lime juice, and orange liqueur.
 It’s a timeless favorite for a reason!

 • Paloma: Another Mexican classic, made with tequila and grapefruit soda.
 It’s simple, fresh, and full of zesty flavor.

-• Tequila Sunrise: A colorful, layered drink made with tequila, orange juice, and grenadine, creating a beautiful sunrise effect in the glass.
+• Tequila Sunrise: A colorful, layered drink made with tequila, orange juice, and grenadine.

 FREQUENTLY ASKED QUESTIONS

-This Blood Orange Margarita is a tangy drink that’s perfect for sipping on a cold winter’s night when you’re dining on comfort food that is slightly on the heavier side.
+This tangy drink is perfect for sipping on a cold winter’s night when you’re dining on comfort food that is slightly on the heavier side.
 The bold mix of the tangy juice and the Campari cuts through heavy foods so well.

 When choosing a tequila for your Margarita, go for a blanco or silver tequila like Espolòn.
 Blanco tequilas are unaged, meaning they provide a clean, crisp flavor that pairs perfectly with the fruity and tart notes of blood orange.
 Avoid aged tequilas like reposado or añejo for this cocktail, as they can overpower the freshness of the other ingredients.